derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-05/08/2023 16:13:23 : 3 Database Admins walked into a NoSQL bar.
+06/08/2023 16:14:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you mean 911 is only for emergencies?
-I've got a merge conflict.
+How many programmers does it take to change a lightbulb?
+None, that's a hardware problem.
 <!-- replace-with-joke ends -->